eecs582/eecs582.github.io/project.md

 should be usable.

 A survey of existing literature will *not* be suitable for the course project.
-Measurement studies of systems or system techniques are only allowed as a course project topic *with instructor's approval*.
+Measurement studies of systems or system techniques are allowed *with instructor's approval*.
 In that case, you must still build a measurement tool as part of the project.

 ### Topics and Tips